Notice

 If you have any doubts, contact UW Health.

-We have been made aware of a fraudulent website targeting UW Health MyChart users.
+In the past, UW Health MyChart users have been the targets of scams through the use of fraudulent websites.
 These types of websites could be used to acquire usernames, passwords or other sensitive information.

 How to stay safe